Giraffe: Habitat and feeding

 Giraffes usually inhabit savannahs and open woodlands.
 They prefer areas dominated by Acacieae, Commiphora, Combretum and Terminalia trees over Brachystegia which are more densely spaced.
 The Angolan giraffe can be found in desert environments.
 Giraffes browse on the twigs of trees, preferring those of the subfamily Acacieae and the genera Commiphora and Terminalia, which are important sources of calcium and protein to sustain the giraffe's growth rate.
 They also feed on shrubs, grass and fruit.
 A giraffe eats around 34 kg of plant matter daily.
 When stressed, giraffes may chew on large branches, stripping them of bark.
 Giraffes are also recorded to chew old bones.

 During the wet season, food is abundant and giraffes are more spread out, while during the dry season, they gather around the remaining evergreen trees and bushes.
 Mothers tend to feed in open areas, presumably to make it easier to detect predators, although this may reduce their feeding efficiency.
 As a ruminant, the giraffe first chews its food, then swallows it for processing and then visibly passes the half-digested cud up the neck and back into the mouth to chew again.
-The giraffe requires less food than many other herbivores because the foliage it eats has more concentrated nutrients and it has a more efficient digestive system.
+A giraffe requires less food than many other herbivores because the foliage it eats has more concentrated nutrients and it has a more efficient digestive system.
 The animal's faeces come in the form of small pellets.
 When it has access to water, a giraffe will go no more than three days without drinking.
+The drinking method of giraffes has been a source of speculation for its apparent defiance of gravity; one theory contemplates the animal's long neck functions like a plunger pump.

 Giraffes have a great effect on the trees that they feed on, delaying the growth of young trees for some years and giving "waistlines" to particularly tall trees.
 Feeding is at its highest during the first and last hours of daytime.
 Between these hours, giraffes mostly stand and ruminate.
 Rumination is the dominant activity during the night, when it is mostly done lying down.